-In The Race For Joe Kennedy’s Successor, An Anti-Kennedy Emerges
+In the Race for Joe Kennedy’s Successor, an Anti-Kennedy Emerges

 Progressive Ihssane Leckey is the only woman of color in the Massachusetts Fourth Congressional District race to represent a sprawling area that winds from the suburbs west of Boston to the southern coast of the state.

-The Boston Brahmins leading the race, ahead in both fundraising and Harvard degrees (5 in all), are former Marine and Newton City Council member Jake Auchincloss, his Newton City Council colleague Becky Grossman, and non-profit industrial complex mogul Alan Khazei.
+The Boston Brahmins leading the race, ahead in both fundraising and Harvard degrees (five in all), are former Marine and Newton City Council member Jake Auchincloss, his Newton City Council colleague Becky Grossman, and nonprofit-industrial complex mogul Alan Khazei.
 All three have touted their progressivism in somewhat dubious fashion.

-Auchincloss, the fundraising leader, boasts a disturbingly conservative track record, defending the Confederate flag on free speech grounds after the hate symbol was flown by local high school students and pushing back at city counselors discussing a citywide mask mandate.
+Auchincloss, the fundraising leader, boasts a disturbingly conservative track record, defending the Confederate flag on free-speech grounds after the hate symbol was flown by local high school students and pushing back at city councilors discussing a citywide mask mandate.
 He also touts his business experience from his time working for Boston-based insurer Liberty Mutual—a leviathan of corporate excess with an indefensible fossil fuel portfolio—as a primary asset.

 Spencer Byam-Taylor